LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Details of the full dataset clustering

 \paragraph{MLP Architecture and Hyperparameter Search}

 We build an MLP for each dataset.
 We only tune the hidden layer dimensionality using the validation set, with search over $\{512, 1024, 2048\}$.

-\paragraph{Clustering of the entire dataset with MLP output} We first encode all examples into pre-trained embeddings using all-MiniLM-L6-v2, then use the trained MLP to derive sparse versions of these embeddings.
-These sparse vectors are used to cluster all examples.
+\paragraph{Clustering of the entire dataset with MLP output} We first encode all examples into pre-trained embeddings using all-MiniLM-L6-v2, then use the trained MLP to derive BoT versions of these embeddings.
+These BoT vectors are used to cluster all examples.

 \paragraph{Evaluation} For HDBSCAN, we set \texttt{min\_samples = 1} to reduce noise.
 The noise points are assigned to the nearest cluster centroid.
 We perform an incremental grid search over \texttt{min\_cluster\_size} values of $50, 75, 100, 125, \ldots, 250$ -- five times the original range -- stopping early if the silhouette score does not improve.
 For K-means, we set the number of clusters equal to the ground-truth cluster count $K$.